akanthed/Testing-Using-Robot-Framework/README.md

-# Web-Testing-Robot-Framework-Selenium-Library
+# Testing-Using-Robot-Framework

 Welcome to my github projects.

-RobotFrameworkWebTesting1 Project has few test scenarios using SeleniumLibray of Robot Framework.
+Autoamtion Using Robot Framework Project will have diffrent kinds of testing using Robot Framework like Web Testing using Selenium Library and Browser Library, Api Testing using Request Library and many more.